wangd12rpi/FinLoRA/rebuttal/Ff4b.md

 Overall performance drops slightly when tasks are merged.
 Closely related tasks can benefit from joint training, while divergent tasks often harm each other.

+#### Three-shot prompting

+On average, three-shot prompting raises the base model score by roughly 10 points.
+Gains are most visible on certification and statement analysis tasks where the extra context helps the model recall domain knowledge.
+Three-shot prompting never matches LoRA single-task fine-tuning.
+The LoRA fine-tuned adapters still clearly outperform the three-shot baseline.

 ### Task similarity analysis

-We will compute cosine similarity between TF-IDF vectors of instruction texts and present the resulting matrix in the supplementary materials.
+We will compute cosine similarity between instruction texts and present the resulting matrix in the supplementary materials.
 This analysis will help confirm that tasks with higher textual similarity also support positive transfer.